 Play off your wedding theme

-You want your lounge to look like it belongs at your reception, so don’t stray far from your theme.
+You want your wedding lounge area to look like it belongs at your reception, so don’t stray far from your wedding theme.
 If you’re hosting an outdoor boho affair, consider adding in a vintage carpet and a few lanterns.
 Or, maybe it’s a swankier affair?
 Regal chaise lounges and fluffy ottomans might be in the cards for you.

+Ready to design your wedding lounge area?
 Find event rentals on WeddingWire »